denten-books/plain-text/5-surface.md

 needs of military computation.
 Unlike stationary drums, tape was portable.
 Operators could prepare tape in advance, in a different room, at the allotted Instructional Tape Preparation Table.
-The information on tape would then be transferred to a slow moving magnetic drum, and, when the two drums matched in speed, transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
+The information on tape would then be synced with and transferred to a slow drum.
+In the next stage, the slow drum accelerated to match the higher rotating speeds of more rapid internal storage, and transferred again there for computation.
 Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication."
 The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 1-40].
+One can imagine the pathway of a single letter or digit travelling across surfaces, through doorways and interfaces, gaining new shapes and temporalities with each transition.

-Data was recorded on tape using binary numerical notation.
-To enter a number onto tape, the operator sat at the "numerical tape preparation table," a separate piece of furniture.
+At the time, data was already transferred to tape using binary numerical notation.
+To ta number onto tape, the operator sat at the "numerical tape preparation table," a separate piece of furniture.
 Data was stored on tape along two channels that ran its entire length.
 Operators entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since they worked blindly, unable to see whether the intended mark registered properly upon first entry.
 An error bell would sound when the first quantity did not match the second, in which case they would have to reenter the mismatched digits [@staff_description_1952, 143-88].
 To further "ensure completely reliable results" they could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

 I draw on a thick technical description here and throughout to provide a literal rather than a metaphorical understanding of terms like "textual